MuhammadZaidAbbasi/PMS/README.md

 Enable 2-Step Verification if not already enabled.
 Navigate to Security > App Passwords
 Select the app: Mail
-Select the device: Other, and name it (e.g., AdminDashboard) Click Generate
+Select the device: Other, and name it (e.g., Admin) Click Generate
 Copy the 16-character app password shown — and use it in " EmailNotification.java" and "EmailUtil in PatientDashboard.java ".